eduvpn/artwork/portal/README.md

-VPN Portal Styling for eduVPN.
+VPN Portal Artwork for eduVPN.